Lokacitron123/Next.js-Stripe-E-Commerce-/documentation-of-project/2024-02-03/readme.md

 ## Thoughts

 As I said in my presentation, the code is uneven in quality and there is some cleaning up to to do in terms of how I write my functions.
 Some of my functions declared directly inside of my server/client components which I think is bad practise for readability and reusability.
+I would have liked to use more of the logic used for mergeCart functionality throughout my application due to the prisma discord and docks suggestions that this is a good way for handling the creation of several models at the same time in a safer fashion than I have done most of the time.

 Regretfully, I did not build the UI I would have liked for this project but it is something I will work on as a side project.
 Still, I am happy with the result of this application.
 I have learned a lot in the progress of building this application and I am looking forward to learn more about Next.js the coming months.